 § 8872.
-Subpoena to appear and account
+Citation to appear and account

-8872. (a) On petition by the personal representative, the court may issue a subpoena to a person who has possession or control of property in the decedent's estate to appear before the court and make an account under oath of the property and the person's actions with respect to the property.
+8872. (a) On petition by the personal representative, the court may issue a citation to a person who has possession or control of property in the decedent's estate to appear before the court and make an account under oath of the property and the person's actions with respect to the property.

-(b) Disobedience of a subpoena issued pursuant to this section may be punished as a contempt of the court issuing the subpoena.
+(b) Disobedience of a citation issued pursuant to this section may be punished as a contempt of the court issuing the citation.

 Comment.
-Section 8872 restates former Probate Code Section 615, substituting a petition for a complaint and a subpoena for a citation.
+Section 8872 restates former Probate Code Section 615, substituting a petition for a complaint.
 See also Section 7061 (actions in chambers).
 The duty to account under this section includes both property entrusted to a person and property that comes into the person's possession, including money, accounts, and other property and papers.
-For general provisions governing issuance and enforcement of subpoenas, see Code Civ.
-Proc. § 1985 et seq.
-See also Section 7200 (general rules of practice govern).
+For general provisions governing issuance and enforcement of citations, see [to be drafted].

 § 8873.
-Wrongful taking, concealment, or disposition-of property in estate
+Wrongful taking, concealment, or disposition of property in estate